 A line of 50% or higher in this chart indicates your Hypernode is very busy.
 If your Hypernode uses a lot of resources, check for an increase of web requests (chart: PHP requests per minute).
 A periodic cronjob can also cause an increase in CPU usage.
 Optimizing your Hypernode with caching tools such as Varnish and Redis helps reduce the CPU usage.
 Consider upgrading to a bigger node if your shops consistently use more than 50% of the available CPU.

-Redis memory in use
+Redis Memory in Use

 This chart shows you the percentage of memory in use by Redis and the hitratio (percentage of requests served out of Redis cache).
 The more data is cached, the more the memory usage increases.
 The memory usage decreases when expired cache items are removed.
 Red vertical lines (not always showing), mean your cache was full and Redis deleted the least requested (LRU) items.
-You’ll notice this can happen when less then 100% is used according to the graph.
+You’ll notice this can happen when less than 100% is used according to the graph.
 This is because the graph shows you the average usage (in %) per week.

-We recommend you to upgrade to a bigger node if your using more memory than your Hypernode offers.
+We recommend you to upgrade to a bigger node if you're using more memory than your Hypernode offers.
 If all available memory is in use, Redis will delete cache items to free up memory, which could lead to a reduced hit ratio depending on your configuration.
 Every Hypernode has access to Redis, starting from 64 MB, depending on the plan.
 Please check our website for an overview of the Hypernode plans and their specs.